 Stop Incurring Overdraft Fees

 Overdraft fees are a stupid tax you pay for not being able to manage your money.
 These fees can be very expensive and normally are between $20 to $40 each time you spend more money than you have in your bank account.

-If you go on a spending spree one day and make 5 transaction with no money in your account you could be out $200 just for not keeping track of your money.
+If you go on a spending spree one day and make five transactions with no money in your account you could be out $200 just for not keeping track of your money.

 If you still can’t stop overdrafting your bank account, call up your bank and tell them you want to cancel overdraft protection.
-Then, when you would overdraft you’ll now just get decline.
+Then, when you would overdraft you’ll now just get declined.